 This problem completely undermines R-squared in the context of nonlinear regression.

 Keep in mind that I’m referring specifically to nonlinear models.
-R-squared is valid for linear models that use polynomials to model curvature.
+R-squared is valid for linear regression models that use polynomials to model curvature.
 If you’re not clear about the difference between these two types of models, read my post to learn how to distinguish between linear and nonlinear regression.

 Specific Problems of Using R-squared with Nonlinear Regression